cimon-io/ansible-role-systemd-service/README.md

 - hosts: app
   roles:
     - role: systemd_service
+      # Start the service on boot
       systemd_service_enabled: yes
+      # The service name
       systemd_service_name: "railsapp"
+      # Run the processes under this user
       systemd_service_user: "deploy"
       systemd_service_group: "deploy"
+      # Execute the command with specified arguments when the service is started
       systemd_service_execstart: "/bin/bash -lc 'puma -C config/puma.rb'"
+      # Restart the service only when a clean exit code or signal wasn't gotten
       systemd_service_restart: "on-failure"
+      # Try to activate 'redis' if possible
       systemd_service_wants: "redis.service"
+      # Activate 'postgresql' or stop working in case of failure
       systemd_service_requires: "postgresql.service"
+      # Use the specified directory as current
       systemd_service_workingdirectory: "/var/www/myapp"
+      # multi-user.target unit prefers the service to be run
       systemd_service_wantedby: "multi-user.target"
 ```